awslabs/autonomous-driving-data-framework/docs/deployment_guide.md

 # Autonomous Driving Data Framework (ADDF) Deployment Guide

 Autonomous Driving Data Framework follows the Industry standard `GitOps` model.
 The project is entirely driven by `Descriptive` prinicples in the form of asking inputs from a module developer via manifest file(s).
+This guide walks us through the process of deploying `ADDF 1.0` version using the latest release of `SeedFarmer 2.0` which helps with `Multi Account and multi region` deployments.

 ## Steps to deploy ADDF